starkogi/Mpesa-Payment-Library/README.md

 This repository contains the MPesa Android STK Payment Library that provides easy Mpesa STK Payment integration to android apps

 It currently includes the following Mpesa api
-  For Lipa Na M-Pesa payment using STK Push.(M-PESA EXPRESS REQUEST)
+  For Lipa Na M-Pesa payment using STK Push.
+(M-PESA EXPRESS REQUEST)

-Mpesa is a mobile payment platform from Safaricom and  Mpesa Payment Library help you easily intergrate MPesa payment when building your app .
+Mpesa is a mobile payment platform from Safaricom and Mpesa Payment Library help you easily integrate MPesa payment when building your app .
 More information about Mpesa api can be found at https://developer.safaricom.co.ke/apis

-# Requrement
+# Requirements

 Android Studio

 JDK Version 1.7+

 # Getting Started

-You will need to get Mpesa API credentions from Daraja by Safaricom
+You will need to get Mpesa API credentials from Daraja by Safaricom

 	# Generate Mpesa Credentials
-1. Create an accout from Daraja (Safaricom API Developer Portal https://developer.safaricom.co.ke/login-register)
+1. Create an account from Daraja (Safaricom API Developer Portal https://developer.safaricom.co.ke/login-register)
 2. Create an App (Lipa na Mpesa Sandbox)
-3. Select the App you created in (2) and get the #Consumer Key#	& #Consumer Secret#	 (Found under My Apps On the Navigation bar)
+3. Select the App you created in (2) and get the #Consumer Key#	& #Consumer Secret#	 (Found under My Apps on the Navigation bar)
 4. Get the test pass Key from https://developer.safaricom.co.ke/test_credentials (Lipa Na Mpesa Online PassKey:)

 # Import StarKogi Mpesa Payment Library to Project